 “I’m originally from a small country town.
 I’ve always been in pubs – something a bit more relaxed … So going into Polly was a bit of a culture shock,” he says.
 “But through that I got into drinking some nice spirits, so thought it would be nice to watch the game with a cracking Old Fashioned in your hand.”

 Cocktails, fine liquor, obscure beer and sport aren’t obvious bedfellows but Casey thinks there’s room for it in Melbourne.
-So when Superbowl LII rolls around on February 4, whisky highballs and Old Fashioneds will be on offer from 9am.
+Whisky highballs and Old Fashioneds will be on offer to accompany the footy.

 “West Coast pipped them at the end of the finals last year.
 So it’s good to rub it in every now and then,” Gordon says.
 “He put his hand straight up for it because he’s a sports fiend.
 He gets to sit there and serve beers and watch the game so he can’t complain.”